php-etl/documentation/content/connectivity/akeneo/plugin.en.md

 ### Building a lookup

-In some cases, you will need to perform lookups by joining data from input columns to columns in a reference dataset;
+In some cases, you will need to perform some lookups to append to the data already read some complementary data coming from a secondary data source;
 this is called a lookup.

-In the configuration of your lookup, you must specify the type of table you will be working on and which method you want to use to retrieve your data.
+In the configuration of your lookup, you must specify the type of resource you will be working on and which method you want to use to retrieve your data.

-The list of available tables is quite long and depends on the version of your Akeneo (enterprise or community).
+The list of available resources is quite long and depends on the edition of your Akeneo (Enterprise, Growth or Community).
 The options available are the same as for the [loader](#building-a-loader).

 The `merge` option allows you to add data to your dataset, in a sense merging your actual dataset with your new data.

-The `map` option comes from the [FastMap](../../../connectivity/fast-map) plugin, feel free to read its documentation to understand how to use it.
+The `map` option comes from the [FastMap](../../../connectivity/fast-map) plugin, you may need to read its documentation to understand how to use it properly.

 ```yaml
 akeneo: